slatedocs/slate/source/index.html.md

 `GET <URI>/replace `

-Remove the object specifiedfrom URI, but leave references to the object in tact.
+Remove the object specified from URI, but leave references to the object in tact.

 ```javascript
 const fetch = require("node-fetch");